‘The assaults of adversity don’t weaken the spirit of a brave man.’ – Seneca

 According to Seneca, a brave man is any individual who welcomes adversity knowing that it trains him to be a better person.
 This man, as Seneca writes, rejoices in adversity and fears nothing, and for this reason, he never worries about the possibility of future hardships.

-As well, Seneca compares the brave man to boxers who match their strength with several, and not one opponent because they know that fighting several opponents will improve their skills.
-Seneca thus believes that brave men, just like boxers, seek challenges that will make them stronger.
+Seneca compares the brave man to boxers who match their strength with several, and not one opponent because they know that fighting several opponents will improve their skills.
+He thus believes that brave men, just like boxers, seek challenges that will make them stronger.

 Seneca also believes God sends extreme hardships to brave men to prepare them for something big.
-He uses the example of fathers and their sons to prove his point.
+He uses the example of fathers and their sons to support this belief.
 He explains how fathers make their sons toil and sweat when preparing them for something great in the future.

 Fathers, as Seneca writes, ‘ensure their sons wake up early, and they never allow them to be idle during holidays, they draw from them sweat and sometimes tears’ because they want them to gather true strength that will enable them to handle what’s waiting for them in the future.